 Youth Ski League Program

-Lunch will be provided to all YSL participants on the following dates:
+Lunch will be provided to all YSL participants every Saturday in the team room.

 Participation in competitions is expected.
 Athletes who wish to participate in sanctioned ski races must be a member of U.S. Ski & Snowboard.
 U.S. Ski & Snowboard membership, race fees, lift tickets, lodging, and transportation costs related to races are not covered by the program fee.

-If you would prefer that your child not compete, please consider Big Sky Resort’s Youth Local Programs.
+If you would prefer that your child not compete, please consider Big Sky Resort’s Kids Seasonal Programs.

 As BSSEF has become active year-round, we’ve been compelled to push the Early Season pricing deadline earlier in the year for planning and cash flow purposes.
 However, we recognize that taking advantage of Early Season pricing might cause a cash crunch for some families.
 So, we offer installment payment options on a limited basis.